mgeitz/tbdchat/README.txt

 *         - Some special keys print more chars in the input window than backspace removes *
 *       [ALMOST SHOULDN'T CARE]
-*         - Since the changes incorporating getch() into userInput, when parsed
+*         - Since the changes incorporating getch() into userInput,
-*              by strsep /login and /join return the base commands as args[8], oppose to expected result of args[0].
+*                 when parsed by strsep /login and /join return the base commands as args[8],
+*                 oppose to expected result of args[0].
 *            o This does not happen for any other command.
 This is absolutely dumbfounding.
 *            o The packet buffer is read perfectly fine everywhere else
-*            o This is absolutely related to how the buffer is now populated
+*            o This is absolutely related to how the buffer is now populated with getch
 *
 *
 *********************************************************